Viasat (formerly Exede) vs. HughesNet comparison table

 **Viasat lists all its plans as unlimited, but there are some data guidelines in the fine print.

-Satellite internet isn’t the fastest, so If you have access to cable or fiber internet, check out our Best Internet Providers page.
+Satellite internet isn’t the fastest, so if you have access to cable or fiber internet, we’d recommend those instead.
+(And we’ve picked a few of our favorite cable and fiber providers in our Best Internet Providers review.)
 But if you’re curious about the differences between our top satellite internet picks, read on, folks.

 Plans and pricing